tidymodels/textrecipes/tests/testthat/_snaps/sequence_onehot.md

       rec %>% step_tokenize(text) %>% step_sequence_onehot(text, truncating = "Wrong")
     Condition
       Error in `step_sequence_onehot()`:
-      ! `truncating` should be "pre" or "post".
+      ! `truncating` must be one of "pre" or "post", not "Wrong".

 ---